-Board of Directors

-Pinellas Suncoast Transit Authority
+Board of Directors Pinellas Suncoast Transit Authority Clearwater, Florida

-Clearwater.
-Florida

-We have examined Pinellas Suncoast Transit Authority, or PSTA compliance with Section 218.415, Florida Statutes, regarding the investment of public funds during the year ended September 30, 2015.
+We have examined Pinellas Suncoast Transit Authority's, a/k/a PSTA, (the Authority) compliance with Section 218.415, Florida Statutes, regarding the investment of public funds during the year ended September 30, 2016.
 Management is responsible for the Authority's compliance with those requirements.
 Our responsibility is to express an opinion on the Authority's compliance based on our examination.